Graduate Student Support

 UD partners with Places4Students to make searching for housing, roommates or tenants easy and free.

-The Center for Global Programs & Services off-campus housing tab (international and domestic students are encouraged to check out this site).
+The Center for Global Programs & Services housing page (international students are encouraged to check out this site).
+Please see their Community Resources & Guidance on Finding Housing webinar.

 Facebook Group pages: